 How can you find a name, if the listing on The Wall is not alphabetical?

 You must refer to a database, which gives the names in alphabetical order and includes the position of each on the Memorial.
 This can be in the form of a book, The Vietnam Veterans Memorial Directory of Names, or one of the various databases.
 The directory can be purchased on the VVMF store.
-You also may search VVMF’s The Wall of Face or download the app and browse our directory there.
+You also may search VVMF’s The Wall of Face and browse our directory there.

 Are there any women’s names on the Memorial?